I’m a writer who specializes in adventurous and historic subjects, and I’m available for assignments and presentations.

 In 1988, Gregory Crouch graduated from the United States Military Academy at West Point, New York, where he studied military history.
 He completed U.S. Army Airborne and Ranger schools and led an infantry platoon in Panama, for which he earned the Combat Infantryman’s Badge.
 He left the Army to pursue other interests, most notably in adventure travel, rock and ice climbing, and high-stakes international mountaineering.
 He developed a particular obsession with the storm-swept peaks of Patagonia, and made seven expeditions to those remote mountains, where he made a number of world-class first ascents.

 Along the way, Crouch became a writer.
-Among many dozens of articles, he has written about a U.S.-Iranian climbing exchange in Iran for The Atlantic, adventuring in Oman and Patagonia for National Geographic, and about Mount Everest for National Geographic Adventure.
+Among many dozens of articles, he has written about a U.S.-Iranian climbing exchange in Iran for The Atlantic, adventuring in Oman and Patagonia for National Geographic, and about Mount Everest for The Wall Street Journal and National Geographic Adventure.
 He has written stories about the Revolutionary War history of West Point for Historic Traveler, the worst peacetime disaster in the history of the United States Navy for American History, the forgotten 1937 Battle of Shanghai for World War II, and he wrote an essay about walking across Tierra del Fuego for Islands.
 He authored equipment reviews for Outside, examined fire starting devices for Popular Mechanics, penned several how-to articles for Backpacker, and wrote dozens of adventurous stories for Rock & Ice, Ascent, and Alpinist.
 For five years, he was a senior contributing editor at Climbing, where he focused on writing personality profiles of famous climbers.

 The Mountaineers Books published Crouch’s classic tales of climbing adventure and tradition as a book called Goldline.
 Falcon Press published his how-to book Route Finding: Navigating with Map and Compass, and his alpine memoir, Enduring Patagonia (Random House, 2001) is considered a modern classic in climbing circles and was chosen for the Barnes & Noble “Discover Great New Writers” program.